 For many of the Crown courts, The National Archives holds samples of surviving case files, and the indictments for most cases.

 Liverpool and Manchester Crown courts are anomalies.
 They were established in 1956 following recommendations that they would combat a rise in crime in these areas.
 These new courts took responsibility for the quarter sessions work as well as criminal assize work for south Lancashire.
 The assizes work for the west Derby area was assigned to Liverpool and the assizes work of Salford was assigned to Manchester.
 Liverpool and Manchester Crown Courts also have stopping up orders in J 108 and J 109.
-To find criminal court records prior to 1956 for Liverpool and Manchester, see the research guide Assizes: key to series for English criminal trials, 1559-1971.
+To find the records of these courts prior to 1972, look under Lancashire in the research guide Assizes: key to series for English criminal trials, 1559-1971.